how we began and where CGA is going

 Pictured: UK Festival Awards is the largest industry awards event for festival organisers

-In early 2018 we grew our family further with the acquisition of CPL Online, the specialist in e-learning and business solutions for the hospitality sector.
-CPL’s market-leading provision means we now have the most comprehensive and authoritative suite of services in our history—all of them helping our clients to become even better businesses.
+In 2018, we grew our family further with the acquisition of CPL Online, the specialist in e-learning and business solutions for the hospitality sector.
+A year later, we welcomed CPL Training to the fold.
+CPL Training Group is the leading provider of licensed retail and hospitality training in the UK.
+CPL’s market-leading hospitality training means we now have the most comprehensive and authoritative suite of services in our history—all of them helping our clients to become even better businesses.

-From Curren and Gooden to a team of 140, CGA has come a long way.
+From Curren and Goodden to a team of 180, CGA has come a long way.

 We sit now in a unique position between the country’s producers, wholesalers, suppliers and retailers—a vantage point from which we enjoy a 360-degree view of eating and drinking out.
 But we stay close to the ground too, sharing our clients’ passion for their sector.
 Our purpose remains true to our founding aims: to distil the research we gather into essential facts and expert strategic advice.